jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 ### Systemd and Systemctl

 Systemd was the alternative decision to SysVinit/Upstart that had been developed by Lennart Poettering while at Red Hat.
 It's main goal is to unify basic Linux configurations and service behaviors across all distributions.
-Systemd is licensed under the LGPL 2.1 or later, [GNU Lesser General Public License](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License "LGPL").

 From Lennart's own website, *"systemd is a suite of basic building blocks for a Linux system.
 It provides a system and service manager that runs as PID 1 and starts the rest of the system[^117]."*  Unlike the SysVinit/Upstart method which has an ancestor process in PID 1 (process ID 1), now systemd becomes the PID 1.
 The init process *IS* the system and the process manager, if PID 1 dies, then your system dies too.
 Systemd includes many other items, 69 different binaries all rolled into PID 1.

 > *"As an integrated software suite, systemd replaces the startup sequences and runlevels controlled by the traditional init daemon, along with the shell scripts executed under its control. systemd also integrates many other services that are common on Linux systems by handling user logins, the system console, device hotplugging (see udev), scheduled execution (replacing cron), logging, hostnames and locales[^121]."*

 > *"One goal of systemd is to unify the dispersed Linux landscape a bit.
 We try to get rid of many of the more pointless differences of the various distributions in various areas of the core OS.
 As part of that we sometimes adopt schemes that were previously used by only one of the distributions and push it to a level where it's the default of systemd, trying to gently push everybody towards the same set of basic configuration.
-This is never exclusive though, distributions can continue to deviate from that if they wish, however, if they end-up using the well-supported default their work becomes much easier and they might gain a feature or two.
-Now, as it turns out, more frequently than not we actually adopted schemes that where Debianisms, rather than Fedoraisms/Redhatisms as best supported scheme by systemd.
+This is never exclusive though, distributions can continue to deviate from that if they wish, however, if they end-up using the well-supported default their work becomes much easier and they might gain a feature or two."*

+> *"Now, as it turns out, more frequently than not we actually adopted schemes that where Debianisms, rather than Fedoraisms/Redhatisms as best supported scheme by systemd.
 For example, systems running systemd now generally store their hostname in /etc/hostname, something that used to be specific to Debian and now is used across distributions[^116]."*

 One of the main differences between traditional Upstart/SysVinit based Linux is that systemd doesn't have __run levels__.
 The command ```init 3``` was always start at the commandline, and ```init 5``` was GUI.
 Systemd introduces __targets__ in their place.
 Targets are supposed to be more flexible in what they can load and how they are loaded as opposed to the values of the ```/etc/inittab``` [^118].